2009 Elizabeth II Gold Proof Sovereign

 It's a powerful image that has become synonymous with the gold Sovereign.
 These coins don't carry their denomination on their face as part of their legend like most currency, so the Saint George motif is an easy identifier for many collectors.
 The coin's date appears below the dragon.

 Pistrucci's reverse is paired with Ian Rank-Broadley's portrait of Her Majesty the Queen.
 In use between 1998 and 2015, this fourth official effigy shows a greater degree of realism than its idealised predecessors.
 Broadley's initials - IRB - appear below the truncation of Elizabeth II's neck.

 While bullion Sovereigns are minted in significant numbers by The Royal Mint each year, only a small number of proof coins are offered.
 Intended for collectors, proof coins have a high-definition, high-contrast finish, achieved with multiple strikes of hand-prepared dies.

-The finish is preserved by the original capsule and velvet presentation box that the coin comes in.
+The finish is preserved by the original capsule, case and outer box from The Royal Mint.
 Also included: a numbered certificate of authenticity.

-If you're interested in buying Sovereigns you might want to consider our best value, mixed-year gold coins which make a great investment.
+If you're interested in buying Sovereigns you might want to consider our mixed-year, best value gold Sovereigns which make a great investment.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.